Information for Online Program Current Students

-You must meet the attendance minimum to stay active in the course.
-If you do not meet this attendance requirement (post in any area of the online classroom) for 14 consecutive days you will receive an AW for the course which may affect your financial aid funds for payment of the course.
+If you do not meet the minimum attendance requirement (post in any area of the online classroom) for 14 consecutive days, you will receive an AW for the course which may affect your financial aid funds for payment of the course.
 Financial aid and tuition adjustments will be calculated based on the day you last posted to the online classroom.
-Merely logging into the online classroom is not considered a posting for attendance or participation purposes.
+Merely logging into the online classroom website is not considered a posting for attendance or participation purposes.

 Online courses may incorporate one or more collaborative learning assignments that utilize “virtual teaming”.
 In collaborative assignments, a group of students works on and submits an assignment as a team.